Accenture/openathon-2019-angular/boring-theory-2/README.md

 ## Code Quality
-After that acronyms indigestion it's important to remark now what Code Quality means. **Your code has QUALITY if:**
+After that acronyms indigestion, it's important to remark now what Code Quality means. **Your code has QUALITY if:**
 - Is documented for yourself and other developers.
 - Is tested manually and automatically.
-- Is extendible and the logic is break down in different layers and classes.
+- Is extendible and the logic breaks down in different layers and classes.
 - Is secure, data is encrypted, user input data is validated, libraries and frameworks are up to date.
-- Is unified, following coding guidelines and oficial styles.
+- Is unified, following coding guidelines and official styles.
 - Is clear, easier to debug and maintain.

 <br/>